mathieubenoit/basil/README.rst

     :alt: Documentation

 Basil is a modular readout framework intended to allow simple and fast data acquisition systems (DAQ) design.
-It consists of different hardware components, FPGA firmware modulus and a Python based contol software.
+It consists of different hardware components, FPGA firmware module and a Python-based control software.

 Documentation
 =============

-Documenttion can be found under: http://basil.rtfd.org
+Documentation can be found under: http://basil.rtfd.org

 Support
 =======